robocoptertron/RobertNeville_T1A3/README.md

 ## APIs Used

-This app has made use of the following free APIs:
+This app has made use of the following free APIs^:

 - WorldTimeAPI : [http://worldtimeapi.org](http://worldtimeapi.org)
 - Nominatim : [https://nominatim.org](https://nominatim.org)